AhmedHuzifa/players-market-value-prediction/README.md

 Again, it can be tested by running **uv run python test.py**

-### 4) Deployment
+### 5) Deployment
-The Docker image can be deployed to the cloud (e.g., AWS) by pushing it to a container registry and running it on a managed container service.
+The docker image can be deployed to the cloud (e.g., AWS) by pushing it to a container registry and running it on a managed container service.